steryu/CreateClass-script/README.md

 # CreateClass-script

 This an simple but usefull script to create classes in C++.
-During the CPP module you need to write a lot of them!
+During the CPP modules you need to write a lot of them!
 So this may be handy for you, feel free to use it:)

 ### **How to use**
 - **Clone the repository**